Ankitspandey07/dexterous_squad/README.md

 Semicolon- Smart Lightning Prediction and Alert System

-ℹ️ Project information
+ℹ️ Project Information
-<h1> Project Name: Smart Lightning Prediction and Alert System </h1>
+<h1> Project Title: Smart Lightning Prediction and Alert System </h1>
 <h4> Short Project Description: An Android and Web app to actively predict the occurrence of lightning strike in an area using Web scraping and Machine Learning algorithms to alert its users via automated Calls / SMS in time. </h4>
 <div>
 <h3>Team Name: Dexterous Squad</h3>